Green Drives

 Morning Session

-9:00am Taking it to the Streets!
+9:00am Taking It to the Streets!

-Featured Guest Speaker: Jamie Butters, Executive Editor, Automotive News
+Featured Guest Speaker: Jamie Butters, Executive Editor, Automotive News / Host of Daily Drive podcast

 Break

 Visit booths in exhibit hall and outdoor vehicle display.
 Peruse and ask questions about vehicles on display, and schedule a ride-and-drive in participating displayed vehicles.
+Raffle prize upon return to program.

 Mid-Morning Session